At a Glance

 ✨Tip Number 1

-Familiarize yourself with trauma-informed practices and the specific needs of children in residential care.
-This knowledge will not only help you during the interview but also demonstrate your commitment to understanding the complexities of the role.
+Familiarise yourself with the specific needs of children and young people with SEMH needs, autism, and neurodiversity.
+Understanding these areas will not only help you in the interview but also demonstrate your commitment to the role.

 ✨Tip Number 2

-Network with professionals in the field, especially those who work in CAMHS or similar settings.
+Network with professionals in the field of psychology, especially those who work in educational settings.
 Engaging with others can provide insights into the role and may even lead to valuable recommendations.

 ✨Tip Number 3

-Prepare for the informal conversation by thinking about your previous experiences with children and how they relate to the responsibilities outlined in the job description.
-Be ready to discuss specific cases or scenarios that highlight your skills.
+Prepare for the informal conversation by thinking about your previous experiences and how they relate to the role.
+Be ready to discuss specific cases or interventions you've implemented that align with the school's therapeutic approach.

 ✨Tip Number 4